jaylac2000/Apollo-Network/README.md

 - Common Server Network Messages
 - More

-** This is only posted here so people / my server members can see what the server has and what is upcoming to the server
+** This is only posted here so

+- people can see my server, plugins and features
+- members of my server can see plugins and features
+- members of my server or the public can gather up more information of up-coming server projects
+- members of my server or the public can gather up more information on/of there server